knot.mcp

 Function Description

-list_tools() Get a list of all available MCP tools
+list_tools() Get all available MCP tools

 call_tool(name, arguments) Call an MCP tool directly